 (Rebecca Probert) The family historian?s guide to marital breakdown, separation, widowhood, and remarriage: from 1600 to the 1970s.
 A follow-up to Rebecca?s earlier title Marriage Law for Genealogists, that looks at lives which did not meet the common pattern of…..

-(Rebecca Probert) A guide for everyone tracing the marriages of their English and Welsh ancestors between 1600 and the 20th century.
-Examines changes over time: who could marry whom, the basic formalities of marriage, requirements for parental consent, when and…..
+(Rebecca Probert) A second edition of the author’s guide for everyone tracing the marriages of their English and Welsh ancestors between 1600 and the 20th century.
+Examines changes over time: who could marry whom, the basic formalities of marriage, requirements…..

 The programme follows the course of the River Frome from Evershot, the second highest village in Dorset, down through Maiden Newton and on to the County Town of Dorchester.
 Bonny Sartin of the Dorset folk group The Yetties presents and…..